alexgrejuc/ted/README.md

 ![A screenshot of this README being viewed with ted](docs/img/ted.png)

-A 70 second demo video is available [here](https://media.oregonstate.edu/media/t/1_01l6076t) and a report on the design of the project is available [here](docs/report.pdf).
+A 70-second demo video is available [here](https://media.oregonstate.edu/media/t/1_01l6076t) and a report on the design of the project is available [here](docs/report.pdf).

 The haddock-generated source code documentation can be viewed [here](https://web.engr.oregonstate.edu/~grejuca/ted-haddock/index.html).